Tom Pidcock: 2025

 On 22 January, the Q36.5 team announced that Pidcock's first race for the squad would be at the 2025 AlUla Tour.
 He won stages two and four on the way to his first elite general classification victory.
 He took the lead after stage two and held it until the end of the race, also winning the points classification.

 On 20 February, Pidcock won stage two of the Vuelta a Andalucía in an uphill sprint ahead of former Ineos teammate Brandon Rivera and would finish third in the general classification.
 He finished second to reigning World Champion Tadej Pogačar at Strade Bianche on 8 March, a race the pair had dominated in recent years.
 After Pogačar misjudged a corner and slid along the road before tumbling into a field, Pidcock slowed to wait for the scraped and bloodied Slovenian who would later ride away to a solo victory.

+Pidcock finished third overall at the 2025 Vuelta a España behind Jonas Vingegaard and João Almeida, taking his first podium finish on a Grand Tour.
+He performed consistently in the mountains and held off the challenge from Jai Hindley in the final two weeks.

+2026

+On 18 March 2026, Pidcock won Milano–Torino.
+Four days later Pidcock rode Milan–San Remo.
+Pidcock along with Mathieu van der Poel were able to follow an attack by Tadej Pogačar made his move with 24 km to go and 2.5 km from the top of the Cipressa.
+The trio worked together to keep the peloton at bay before reaching the foot of the Poggio with an advantage of 10 seconds.
+On the climb, Pogačar successfully dropped van der Poel with his first attack.
+He attacked a few more times to shake off Pidcock but to no avail, with the duo reaching the top of the Poggio with a lead of around 20 seconds.

+On the Via Roma, Pogačar started his sprint with 200 m left, managing to hold off Pidcock by half a wheel to win the race.

 Personal life

-He is the son of cycling team manager Giles Pidcock and brother of fellow-cyclist Joe Pidcock.
+He is the son of cycling team manager Giles Pidcock and brother of fellow cyclist Joe Pidcock.

 Pidcock lives in Andorra with his partner Bethany and their dogs Chestnut and Acorn.
 During the winter cyclocross season, he resides in Belgium.